 Another dominant centre-half who made his U18s debut in 2014-15, he is from Northern Ireland.

 He got a touch of the senior team experience when he was named on the bench for the Champions League tie with Manchester City at Anfield last season.

-A fully committed centre back, prefers the left foot.
+A fully committed centre-back who prefers the left foot.
 He has been at the club since the age of 9 and is known for his last-ditch tackles.

-He represents Republic of Ireland, he is a versatile player who can play both as a right full back or a centre back.
+He represents the Republic of Ireland, he is a versatile player who can play both as a right full-back or a centre back.